John O'Neill takes a trip inside Magilligan, Northern Ireland's oldest operating prison.

 Charles Hazlewood explores the musical legacy of the first moon landing.

-A round-up of the day's news and sport.
+A round-up of the day's news, sport and business stories

 Radio Ulster's Sunday morning service from places of worship throughout Northern Ireland